Theodore-Chatziioannou/athenspop/README.md

 ### Installation

+The installation requires [virtualvenv](https://virtualenv.pypa.io/en/latest/installation.html) to create a virtual environment where the new packages will be installed.
 You can install the library as follows:

 #### Ubuntu / Mac OS